asatarin/test-pages/transcript.md

 don’t know what caused the delay mitigation.

-12:38 This kind of tells us that this whole thing is pretty complicated in terms of figuring out what actually causes those things because even local Engineers who had way more contacts in the particular incident still don’t have enough information to make that call.
+12:38 This kind of tells us that this whole thing is pretty complicated in terms of figuring out what actually causes those things because even on-call engineers who had way more contacts in the particular incident still don’t have enough information to make that call.

 12:59 As I mentioned, like 30% of those are not caused by any systems itself but by some kind of documentation